yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 You will see login prompt.
 Enter your Intune admin account and password to proceed.

 1. Launch PowerShell.
-2. Locate to the downloaded script file (AddDefenderConfigsToIntune.ps1) from Step 1.
+2. Navigate to the downloaded script file, AddDefenderConfigsToIntune.ps1, which you downloaded in Step 1.
-3. Run the script to initiate policy creation.
+3. Execute the script to begin the policy creation process.
+4. Sign in when prompted: A login window will appear.
+Enter your Intune administrator credentials to proceed.
+5. The results of the script execution will be displayed in the PowerShell window.
    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/main/Images/macOS/PS-Intune_GraphSDK.png)

 ## Step 5: Check Policy created in  Microsoft Intune portal